jerabaul29/ArduinoPaddleControl/README.md

 ## Note on Hardware

 The code is written for Arduino Uno or Due (depending on version).
-The sensors used are LVDTs.
-The H-bridge used is a Moto Shields from Robot Power, either Mega Moto Plus <http://www.robotpower.com/products/MegaMotoPlus_info.html> or Mega Moto GT <http://www.robotpower.com/products/MegaMotoGT_info.html>.
+The sensor used for the paddle control system is a LVDT, and the H-bridge used to drive the actuator is a Moto Shields from Robot Power, either Mega Moto Plus <http://www.robotpower.com/products/MegaMotoPlus_info.html> or Mega Moto GT <http://www.robotpower.com/products/MegaMotoGT_info.html>.
 The pins connections are indicated in the arduino codes and can be adapted to any other sensor and H-bridge.

 ## ArduinoUnoControl